lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 Side note about age:  I'm not a fan of flat age brackets.
 You end up with a lot of people who min/max their age to get points instead of picking the age that's appropriate to their concept.
 And age doesn't always equal experience.
 Should a 50-year-old cook really have as many Action Skills as a 22-year-old marine combat veteran?
 No.

 Personally, I use age to guide what levels are appropriate rather than giving more or fewer points.
-A kid fresh out of boot camp probably shouldn't be an Expert in anything, unless they've got a really unusual background.
+A kid fresh out of boot camp probably shouldn't be an expert in anything, unless they've got a really unusual background.

 # Ratings